synamaxmusic/sinistar/README.md

 I soon realized that because of the new syntax, I would have to rewrite more code than I initially intended.
 I tried my best to show all the changes to the code that I did with comments but I may have missed some minor edits here or there.
 My intention has always been to leave as much original code in as possible and change only what is necessary.
 Any major drastic changes will be pointed out in the comments.
 Any new comments by me will use two semi-colons (```;;```), while original comments will only use one (```;```).

 Because we're not using VMS to build this, I made a new file called ```MAKE.ASM```, based off the original ```MAKE.COM``` batch file.
 This file loads in all the required source files for {AS} to process and also has defines for enabling debug features.

+I chose to change the original source filename extensions from *.SRC to *.ASM because 1) Notepad++ displays syntax highlighting with the *.ASM extension and 2) it makes it easier to identify the rewritten files from the original files.

 ### PUSHORG and PULLORG